kai-niemi/pestcontrol/README.md

 <img  align="left" src=".github/logo.png" alt="" width="64"/>

-[Pest Control](https://github.com/kai-niemi/pestcontrol) is a combined graphical and command-line tool for controlling and visualizing CockroachDB cluster failures, and it's impact on application workloads.
-It supports CockroachDB Cloud and local, self-hosted clusters for which it provides easy-to-use bash scripts.
+[Pest Control](https://github.com/kai-niemi/pestcontrol) is both a graphical and command-line tool for controlling and visualizing CockroachDB cluster failures and it's impact on application workloads.
+It supports CockroachDB Cloud and self-hosted clusters for which it provides easy-to-use control scripts.

 ## Main features